CampiottiAI/lazytime/README.md

 - `add --start TIME --end TIME <text>` — add a finished entry retroactively; rejects overlaps.
 - `status` — show the current running entry, if any.
 - `report [--from DATE] [--to DATE]` — totals by tag for a date or range (local dates, UTC storage).
+- `ui` — open a small Tk window to start/stop and view today's entries.

 Tags are parsed from `#tag` words in the text.
 Entries without tags roll up under `(untagged)`.

+## UI mode

+The `ui` command launches a simple window similar to gtimelog: type what you're doing and click **Start**, click **Stop** to finish, and see today's entries listed with durations.
+It uses the same log file as the CLI.
+Requires Tk (bundled with most Python installs).